addstar34/addstar34.github.io/_posts/2016-08-19-ruby-sudoku-checker-challenge.md

 {% highlight ruby %}
 board.transpose.each do |line|
-  return 'Try again!' if line.sum != 45
+  return 'Try again!' unless line.valid? end
-end
 {% endhighlight %}

 This block of code will create the columns and check the columns.

 To create the columns the array method `transpose` is called on the `board` array.
-The `transpose` method assumes an arrray of arrays and transposes the rows and columns.
+The `transpose` method assumes an array of arrays and transposes the rows and columns.
 A gotcha when using `transpose` is that the length of sub arrays must match or an error will be raised.

-After the transposing we simply iterate over each column and call our `sum` method.
+After the transposing we simply iterate over each column and call our `valid?` method.

 **Sudoku checker complete!**